Cyber-Security is much more than a matter of IT. – Stephane Nappo.

 4. Invest heavily in training

 The key way to build a cybersecurity culture is to invest more time in training.
-Take some time out of your work hours to educate your staff about cybersecurity.
+Take some time out of your work hours to educate your staff about cybersecurity by taking a cyber-security training course.
 Make the experience as immersive as possible by providing real-life examples and stats.
 In this training, you should talk about the biggest cyber threats and the most important things to do to avoid them.

 You might have a strong cybersecurity infrastructure and an amazing IT and security team.
 But if your employees are not aware of the techniques to protect the company, you can’t build a good cybersecurity culture.
 Make sure that everyone from your company is in the loop and understands their responsibilities!